TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/About.rst

 :orphan:

-.. this file ist linked from Index.rst but not included in the menu
+.. this file is linked from Index.rst but not included in the menu

 .. include:: /Includes.rst.txt